 Soft delete feature enabled

-When a blob is successfully deleted, it is soft deleted and is no longer accessible to clients.
-Blob service retains the blob or snapshot for number of days specified in DeleteRetentionPolicy section of Storage service properties.
-After specified number of days, blob’s data is removed from the service during garbage collection.
-Soft deleted blob or snapshot is accessible through List Blobs specifying
+When a blob is successfully deleted, it is softly deleted and is no longer accessible to clients.
+The Blob service retains the blob or snapshot for the number of days specified for the DeleteRetentionPolicy property of the Blob service.
+For information about reading Blob service properties, see Set Blob Service Properties.

 Soft deleted blob or snapshot can be restored using Undelete Blob.